e-khalifayev/Azercell-Hackathon/README.md

 # Azercell-Hackathon

-Project: Crowdsourcing Mobile Network Speed Testin App
+Project: Crowdsourcing Mobile Network Speed Testing App

 Note: You can download projections of signal on maps and view in your browser.